rails/rails/guides/source/routing.md

 ### Naming Routes

-You can specify a name for any route using the `:as` option.
+You can specify a name for any route using the `:as` option:

 ```ruby
 get 'exit', to: 'sessions#destroy', as: :logout